nginx-shib/shibboleth-fastcgi/README.rst

 ----------

-If running ``docker-compose up`` repeatedly, such as when you might be modifying the build scripts, note that ``docker-compose`` create anonymous volumes and retains the file system from the initial run of the containers.
+If running ``docker-compose up`` repeatedly, such as when you might be modifying the build scripts, note that ``docker-compose`` creates anonymous volumes and retains the file system from the initial run of the containers.
 This means that the built ``shibboleth`` packages will be "installed" already.
 We automatically handle this by cleaning up this situation in each relevant